 You look to introduce architectural-focused silhouettes to the man’s wardrobe; how do you aim to do this? (focus on form, function, texture?)

-I’m going to be doing a lot of experimenting.
-I’m anticipating a lot of failure in the beginning, but I’m also anticipating finding success through failure also.
+Yeah so, I’m going to be doing a lot of experimenting.
+I’m anticipating a lot of failure in the beginning, but I’m also anticipating finding success through failure too.
 The possibilities are endless for me, but I don’t want to reveal too much just yet because I prefer to allow my work to come to fruition and then for people to see it.
 Shape and form are definitely going to be at the forefront of my brand.
 They are two components that come very naturally to me.
 I feel like it’s a space within menswear that has been tapped into slightly and I’d like to expand on.
 Before I started the brand, I did a lot of research in regards to what I wanted to do, how I was going to do it and why, so, by the time I had answered all those questions, I was ready to go.

 Why is it important for you to merge heritage and futurism in your work?

 For me heritage sort of serves as a history lesson as it allows me to delve deep into the past and uncover, resurface and reference things from a time before.
 The futuristic aspect is sort of like the child to history as it continues the message but with from a new perspective.

 What other activities are occupying your time while you develop your brand?